DawnyWu/PaperReviews/ForMao.md

 > Y. Duan, Y. L.V., and F.-Y. Wang, “Travel time prediction with LSTM neural network,” in 2016 IEEE 19th International Conference on Intelligent Transportation Systems (ITSC), Rio de Janeiro, 2016, pp. 1053–1058, doi: 10.1109/ITSC.2016.7795686.

 Drawback: The travel time prediction is restricted to several fixed routes.
-It is difficult to be generalized into the un- seen routes, which limits the scalability of the problem
+It is difficult to be generalized into the unseen routes, which limits the scalability of the problem

-* #### estimate the travel time of a queried route using a weighted average of its neighboring trips, which refer to the trips with similar origin and destination locations.
+* #### using a weighted average of its neighboring trips(which refer to the trips with similar origin and destination) locations.
-H. Wang, Z. Li, Y.-H. Kuo, and D. Kifer, “A Simple Baseline for Travel Time Estimation using Large-Scale Trip Data,” arXiv:1512.08580 [cs], Dec.
-2015.

-(自称计算的为origin-destination (OD) travel time)
+> H. Wang, Z. Li, Y.-H. Kuo, and D. Kifer, “A Simple Baseline for Travel Time Estimation using Large-Scale Trip Data,” arXiv:1512.08580 [cs], Dec.
+2015.(自称计算的为origin-destination (OD) travel time)

 Drawback: The insufficient data coverage problem still exists.
 It is difficult to obtain the travel time at all historical time periods for the queried route or even a similar route